itsremiofficial/Some-Readme/Remify Privacy Policy.md

 * We only retain collected information for as long as necessary to provide you with your requested service.
 What data we do collect, we’ll protect using commercially reasonable means to prevent loss and theft, as well as unauthorized access, disclosure, copying, use or modification.

-* Our site may link to external sites that are not operated by us.
+* Remify may link to external sites that are not operated by us.
 Please be aware that we have no control over the content and practices of these sites, and cannot accept responsibility or liability for their respective privacy policies.

 * You can always opt not to disclose information to us, but keep in mind you may need to provide some information to us in order to take advantage of some of our services and features.

 * If you are a resident of the European Union, United Kingdom, Lichtenstein, Norway, or Iceland, you may have additional rights under the EU General Data Protection Regulation (the “GDPR”) with respect to your Personal Data.
-In this event, please refer to our GDPR Privacy Notice, as it applies to you too.
+In this event, please refer to our Privacy Notice, as it applies to you too.

 * If you have any questions or concerns regarding our privacy policies, please [Join our Discord](https://discord.gg/Nzycq8ZyRM), and we will try to resolve your concerns.